What Everyone Misunderstands About Oil And China

 The OPEC deal was announced at the end of November 2016.
 Since then, China has set multiple records for national oil imports, first in December and then again in March.
 Its number in February was the third-highest ever, trailing only those two months.
 But December and February only held their respective crowns for a little while before May numbers came in just below the March ones and pushed everyone else down a peg on the ladder.

 Especially noteworthy has been the expansion of the Chinese strategic reserve stockpile program.
-In my last article I wrote that it was likely to slow going into the new year as the OPEC deal came online, both for geopolitical reasons and because it simply isn't good business to buy high.
+In my last article, I wrote that it was likely to slow going into the new year as the OPEC deal came online, both for geopolitical reasons and because it simply isn't good business to buy high.
 But Chinese leadership apparently felt differently, especially after it became clear the deal was not goosing prices as much as expected.

 Last year I estimated the strategic reserve purchases as constituting anywhere from 600,000 to 1.2 million bpd of China's imports.
 In March, when China set its new record, purchases are estimated to have skyrocketed to 1.7 million bpd.
 In other words, China's strategic reserve is taking as many extra barrels off the market as OPEC and NOPEC's production cuts combined.